Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #8: DIY Linen Crate Cover with Cushion Set

-Your golden retriever has that one spot on the couch he’s claimed as his own — and you’ve basically given up fighting it.
-But the real eyesore?
-That bare metal wire crate sitting in the middle of your living room like a tiny jail cell nobody asked for.
+Your golden retriever has a certain spot on the couch that he’s claimed as his own, and you’ve basically given up fighting it.
+But the real eyesore is that bare metal wire crate sitting in the middle of your living room like a tiny jail cell nobody asked for.

 Yeah.
 We’ve been there.